Map the Imagination

 Minor literature assumes that not everyone speaks the same language.
 People exchange in different languages and so, can exchange through the work of someone who maps or a scriptwriter, or a poet or whoever, who will sieve through all that and make something of it.

 All Deligny’s work is on that.
-The young Jean-Marie and other children Deligny helped, live outside the realm of language.
+The young Janmari and other children Deligny helped, live outside the realm of language.
 For Lacan and the psychologists of the like, in mainstream thinking, humans are characterised by language.
 So, anything outside of language, is in the animal realm.
 So here was an opposing philosophical hypothesis which was that there are humans who don’t use language.
 Living with them, together we can shape this human, by using these maps which show, as I mentioned earlier, these children were considered as animals, running all over the place unaware of the adults around them.
 These maps prove the opposite they provide concrete evidence.

 Mapping is a unique experience.